 Earlier I said, “Once you start focusing more on your brand than your blog, you could actually go a whole month without posting one single new blog post and still get traffic to your site.”

 By promoting your brand, even if it’s not with blog posts.
 There are many ways to get exposure, earn new followers, and send more traffic to your blog that don’t involve your blog at all!

 Say what?
 Yes, you can get more blog traffic without promoting your blog posts.

-Now I’m not saying to stop promoting your blog posts all together.
+Now I’m not saying to stop promoting your blog all together.
 Please don’t cancel every blog-related update in your Buffer queue.
 I’m saying to expand beyond that.

-- Guest post on another blog or online magazine
+- Guest write for an online magazine

 - Answer lots of Quora questions (include your URL in your bio – like I did )